Shonik/twitch-explorer/README.md

 # TwitchExplorer

-Web application to display multiple streams and chats, move and resize then as you like.
+Web application to display multiple streams and chats, move and resize them as you like.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).